 - Beat the GMAT: An MBA student was behind this website that encourages competition among those preparing for the GMAT.
 Points and badges are given for completing different preparatory tasks.

 Rewards can take shape in a number of ways, whether it's earning a badge for checking in to an event or gaining a higher standing on a virtual leaderboard, against both friends and total strangers.

-One popular gamification app is Foursquare, which allows users to "check in" to locations that they're visiting, from popular restaurants to more everyday locations, such as parking garages and barber shops.
-By checking in so often — and to certain places, like Starbucks — users can earn badges or become the "mayor" of a location, if they check in enough times, adding to their virtual popularity.
+One popular gamification app is Foursquare, which allows users to check-in to locations that they're visiting, from popular restaurants to more everyday locations, such as parking garages and barber shops.
+By checking in so often, and to certain places, users can earn badges or become the "mayor" of a location, if they check-in enough times, adding to their virtual popularity.

 Gamification can also occur in real time.
 At a Gamification Summit in 2011, Geoff Lewis, co-founder and chief executive officer of Top Guest, described a scenario where an American Airlines traveler had just updated his online Twitter status about getting through airport security and having two hours to spare before his flight.